JolietCyborgs4241/cyborg_sensing/README.md

 The logging and tracing information should be stored as text rather than binary to allow a programmer to quickly be able to scan through and understand the output without much additional processing.
 This doesn't mean that we might not want to create other tools to help us correlate or otherwise visualize the vision-processing logs to better understand how it is operating.

+There are a few key considerations to make this work well:

+* We need make sure that the log survives the robot powering off at the end of the competition (unless we can maintain power to the hardware supporting the log-supporting device from before the practice or competiion starts until we access the log)

+* If we will lose power, we need to ensure that the log records are not damaged by the log-supporting device losing power.
+We can take some steps to try and minimize the chances of this and try to make things record log information as synchronously as we can.

+We need to extend this to the Robo Rio-based control code as well.
+If possible, we should timestamp and log each command input from the human operators for later review and use as test data for a further robot testing and debugging.

 #### Visual Tracing

 In addition to logging vision-processing statuses, events, and activity in the log files, it might be useful to include a set of visible indicators on the robot in order to give real-time information about what the vision-processing system is doing at that moment in time.
 The Raspberry PI B+ platform provides 20+ GPIO pins (**G**eneral **P**urpose **I**nput/**O**utput) which could be used to drive a series of LEDs on the robot indicating information about what is happening.